-Stocks trade cautiously after oil surge rattles markets
+Stocks gain as 2-day Fed meeting begins

 CLICK HERE TO READ MORE ON FOX BUSINESS

-Japan's Nikkei ended the day up 0.1 percent for a tenth straight day of gains.
-The Shanghai Composite index closed down 1.7 percent.
-Hong Kong's Hang Seng finished the day down 1.2 percent after the credit ratings agency Moody's downgraded the city.
-Fitch Rating did so earlier.
-Hong Kong's chief executive, Carrie Lam, said the downgrade was "disappointing."
+In Europe, Germany's DAX was down 0.51 percent to pace the decline.
+Overnight, Japan's Nikkei tacked on 0.1 percent for a 10th straight day of gains while Hong Kong's Hang Seng shed 1.2 percent after the credit ratings agency Moody's downgraded the city.

-In European trading, London's FTSE added 0.1 percent, Germany's DAX slipped 0.1 percent and France's CAC gained 0.2 percent.